What is MDMA?

 Forms and Routes of Administration

-MDMA only comes in pill or capsule form and are taken orally, but users have been known to crush the pills into powder form for snorting.
+MDMA only comes in pill or capsule form and is taken orally, but users have been known to crush the pills into powder form for snorting.

 Ecstasy is hardly ever pure, often cut with many different (unknown) toxic chemicals that make the effects unpredictable at best, rendering users unable to describe exactly what they have taken when asked by first responders in emergency situations.
 Examples of other ingredients so far found by researchers in ecstasy samples they have examined are cocaine, PCP and amphetamines, and those are just the ones experts know about.
 Sometimes, pills sold and passed off as ecstasy are not ecstasy at all but synthetic cathinones similar to those found in bath salts.